The Great Bernese mixes the territorial, loyal Great Pyrenees with the confident but gentle Bernese Mountain Dog.

 Most Great Pyrenees and Bernese Mountain Dog owners seem to find potty training easy and quick.
 Use our potty training schedule to keep track of your dog’s progress.

-Great Bernese may not give any signal that they need to go outside.
+Your mixed puppy may not give any signal that they need to go outside.
 So, consider investing some time to teach them a cue.